BatuhanSerin/signumtte/readme.md

-- Bilgisayarınıza nodeJS kurun

-- Dosya dizini içinde terminal çalıştırıp `npm install` yazarak gerekli node modülleri kurun.
+- Type `npm install` in terminal to install dependencies.

-- Modüller kurulduktan sonra `npm run start` yazarak projeyi çalıştırabilirsiniz.
+- Type `npm run start` to run the server.